xprogamer008/TheOtherHostRoles/README.md

 The Wildling is a Impstor role who gets a few sconds of immortality when he kills someone.<br>
 The immortalitys duration can be configured in the settings.<br>

+### Reverser

+Create and idea by EXC4LIBUR<br>

+Team : Impostors<br>
+Basis : Impostor<br>

+The Reverser can become immortal for a few seconds when petting thier pet.<br>
+After petting you pet every attack will be reversed and the killer will be killed.<br>

 ## Madmate